Infant Journal

 Infant journal is the leading UK publication for the multidisciplinary team that cares for vulnerable sick or premature babies in their first year of life.
 Published bi-monthly, the journal contains authoritative articles with a clinical or practical bias written by experts in their field.

 Abstracts of all articles are freely accessible by using the site search, or by browsing back issues.
-The full text of articles published from 2005 until May 2023 are available free of charge.
+The full text of articles published from 2005 until January/February 2024 are available free of charge.

 Recent issues are available on subscription via our online shop.